 That's retail arbitrage in a nutshell, and it's a great way to earn cash on the side.
 You can hunt for big-ticket items with significant discounts and resell these, or go for smaller, lower-cost items and sell them easily through places like Facebook marketplace.

-4. Start Tutoring
+4. Start tutoring

 Tutoring is a way to make money by teaching others what you're knowledgeable about.
 It's mostly used in academic subjects, but you can also teach languages, or any other area you're an expert at.